Nimdy/chatgpt-menu-installer/README.md

 # Self-Hosted Chatbot UI Installer

-Note: This project is currently in development and not ready for production use.
-Please use it for testing purposes only.

-**WORKING LOGINFORM DONT INSTALL PLUGIN YET EVERYTHING ELSE WORKS THOUGH**
+This product is finally ready for test and use.
+100% works on a fresh Ubuntu Server with a Domain Name assigned to the IP address and is validated through DNS.

 ## Ready for Testing
-Installation script works 100% - On a clean VPS with the VPS domain name assigned to a public IP - 4/20/2023 1500 MST
+Installation script works 100% - On a clean VPS with the VPS domain name assigned to a public IP - 5/1/2023 2130 MST

-Working on the installation of the login form - This will need to overwrite the core files of:

-Add - LoginForm.tsx
-Edit - _app.tsx
-Edit - package.json
-Add - .env.production for the USERNAME, PASSWORD and Bypass Login Form settings

-ALMOST DONE!!

 This comprehensive menu-based installer is designed for individuals who wish to host their own chatbot UI on a cloud server instead of using Versal.
 It automates the installation and configuration process for all necessary components on your Ubuntu server.